primer/view_components/docs/content/contributing.md

 * Keep your change as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 * Write a descriptive pull request message.

-## Deploying the Rails Storybook
+## Deploying the Rails Lookbook

-The Rails storybook is currently deployed via GitHub Actions using [this workflow](https://github.com/primer/view_components/actions/workflows/deploy-production.yml).
+The Rails lookbook is currently deployed via GitHub Actions using [this workflow](https://github.com/primer/view_components/actions/workflows/deploy-production.yml).
 Deployments happen automatically on every merge to the `main` branch.
-The storybook runs in a Kubernetes cluster hosted within our team's Azure subscription.
+The lookbook runs in a Kubernetes cluster hosted within our team's Azure subscription.
 Please contact a member of the team for access.

 ## Publishing a Release